Kenoh: Move to heavyweight (2016-present)

 On December 23, 2016, after losing to Takashi Sugiura and Alejandro Saez, Kenoh officially announced the break up of Kenohara.
 Kenoh and Ohara wrestled their last match as a team on December 24, defeating Taiji Ishimori and Hitoshi Kumano.

 Kenoh's heavyweight debut was on January 7, 2017, in a tag team match where he and partner Masa Kitamiya defeated Akitoshi Saito and Muhammad Yone.
 Following this match, the pairing made a challenge to GHC Tag Team Championship holders Go Shiozaki and Maybach Taniguchi to a title match.
 On January 21, Kenoh and Kitamiya defeated Shiozaki and Taniguchi to become the new GHC Tag Team Champions.

 On February 24, Kenoh turned on Kitamiya, forming an alliance with Takashi Sugiura, which led to the two being stripped of the tag team title.
 This led to a match on March 12, where Kenoh and Sugiura defeated Kitamiya and Muhammad Yone to win the vacant GHC Tag Team Championship.
 They lost the title to Maybach Taniguchi and Naomichi Marufuji on April 14.

 On November 19, Kenoh defeated Go Shiozaki in the finals to win the 2017 Global League.
 On December 22, Kenoh defeated Eddie Edwards to win the GHC Heavyweight Championship for the first time and was afterwards confronted by the returning Kaito Kiyomiya, who challenged him to a title match.
 This led to a match on January 6, where Kenoh defeated Kiyomiya for his first successful defense and along with Sugiura turned on Kiyomiya after the match.

-On February 6, he defeated Yuko Miyamoto for his second successful defense and afterwards accepted a challenge from his ally Takashi Sugiura.
+On February 6, 2018, he defeated Yuko Miyamoto for his second successful defense and afterwards accepted a challenge from his ally Takashi Sugiura.
 This led to a match on March 11, where he lost the title to Sugiura in his third defense.
 The two then made it to the finals of the 2018 Global Tag League where they lost to former ally Kaito Kiyomiya and Go Shiozaki.

 He gained a measure of revenge on Kiyomiya by defeating him on June 10 to earn a chance to regain the GHC Heavyweight Championship, leading to a match on June 26, where he failed to regain the title from Takashi Sugiura.

-Naomichi Marufuji and Akitoshi Saito vacated the GHC Tag Team Championship on November 28, a tournament to determine new champions happened on December 7.
-Kenoh tagged with former partner Masa Kitamiya, and together, they would defeat 50 Funky Powers (Muhammed Yone and Quiet Storm), but would fail to capture the titles on the finals against Katsuhiko Nakajima and Go Shiozaki.
+As Naomichi Marufuji and Akitoshi Saito vacated the GHC Tag Team Championship on November 28, a tournament to determine new champions happened on December 7.
+Kenoh tagged with former partner Masa Kitamiya, but would fail to capture the titles on the finals against Katsuhiko Nakajima and Go Shiozaki.

 After Kaito Kiyomiya defeated Takashi Sugiura at the Great Voyage in Yokohama, Kenoh came to the ring and challenged the new champion.
 This led to a title match on January 6, where he was defeated by Kiyomiya.

-On March 10, Kiyomiya defended the GHC Heavyweight Title against Naomichi Marufuji, after the match, Kenoh came to the ring and invited the champion to be his partner for Global Tag League, and Kiyomiya accepted.
-Kenoh said that, together, they're going to take NOAH back to Nippon Budokan.
+On March 10, 2019, Kiyomiya defended the GHC Heavyweight Title against Naomichi Marufuji, after the match, Kenoh came to the ring and invited the champion to be his partner for Global Tag League, and Kiyomiya accepted.

+On May 4, 2019, at a NOAH event held in Korakuen Hall, Kenoh established the faction known as Kongo.

+On January 8, 2022, at Wrestle Kingdom 16 held in Yokohama Arena, Kongo, led by Kenoh, was defeated by Los Ingobernables de Japon in a 10-man tag team match.

+On January 21, 2023, in the main event of WRESTLE KINGDOM 17 in Yokohama Arena, Kenoh faced Los Ingobernables de Japon leader Tetsuya Naito but was defeated.

+During his 15th-anniversary show, Kenoh announced the dissolution of "Kongo" and stated, "Pursuing stability means forsaking evolution."